FriendsOfTYPO3/extension_builder/Documentation/Developer/Unittests.rst

 Running your unit tests
 -----------------------

-Unit tests of your extension can be run in the backend with the TYPO3 Extension `phpunit <http://typo3.org/extensions/repository/view/phpunit>`_
+Unit tests of your extension can be run in the backend with the TYPO3 Extension `phpunit <https://extensions.typo3.org/extension/phpunit>`_

-The `Unit Testing page <http://wiki.typo3.org/Unit_Testing_TYPO3>`_ in the TYPO3 wiki provides some hints for those who like to run their tests natively with phpunit from the command-line.
+The `Unit Testing page <https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/Testing/Index.html>`_ provides some hints for those who like to run their tests natively with phpunit from the command-line.